rumeysaguc/reddit-crawling/README.md

 This repository includes reddit crawling 2 different ways.
 Praw and BeautifulSoup.
 I crawled reddit praw and I use token.
 And I crawled reddit BeautifulSoup too.
 You need to enter the searched word from the console, and if you run main.py you should enter Reddit API token.

+for scraping with praw : main.py
+for scraping with bs4 : alternativeMain.py

 # STEP 1